httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Component identifiers including their parameters MUST NOT be repeated within a single list of covered components.

 The component value associated with a component identifier is defined by the identifier itself.
-Component values MUST NOT contain newline (`"\n"`) characters.
+Component values MUST NOT contain newline (`\n`) characters.

 The following sections define component identifier types, their parameters, their associated values, and the canonicalization rules for their values.
 The method for combining component identifiers into the signature input is defined in {{create-sig-input}}.